 The Swiss social security system is based on the so-called ‘three pillars’.

-The total contribution is 2.2% of the employee remuneration, capped at CHF 148,200, per year.
-Half of it is paid by the employer and the other half (1.1%) by the employee.
+Individuals with gainful employment in Switzerland are also required to contribute to the unemployment insurance.
+Total contribution is 2.2% of the employee remuneration, capped at CHF 148,200, per year.
+Half of it is paid by the employer and the other half by the employee (1.1%).

 However, if certain conditions are met, expatriates generally remain affiliated to the social security system of their own country (for EU/EFTA citizens Form A1 and for many other countries Certificate of Coverage).